bsnes-emu/bsnes/docs/install/linux.md

  2. Type `cd ~/higan-src`
     (or wherever you put the higan source) and press Enter
- 3. Type `make -C higan uninstall` and press Enter
+ 3. Type `make -C higan target=higan uninstall` and press Enter
  4. Type `make -C icarus uninstall` and press Enter

 To remove higan's configuration,